getpinga/pinga/README.md

 ## Contributing

-We welcome contributions to improve and extend Pinglet.
+We welcome contributions to improve and extend Pinga.
 Please follow these steps to contribute:

 1. Fork the repository.